Shi Yuqi: 2018: First All England and World Tour Finals titles, Thomas Cup and Asiad Team Champions, World Championships silver

-2018 was probably Shi's best season to date.
+2018 was one of Shi's best seasons to date.
 He began by winning the India Open in January, beating Chou Tien-chen of Chinese Tapei in two straight games.
 In February, he won a silver medal in the Asia Team Championships after China lost to Indonesia 1–3 in the final.
-He started March by reaching the semi-finals of the German Open where he lost to Ng Ka Long of Hong Kong in three tightly contested games.
-He then competed at the All England and won the crown, defeating Lin Dan in the final, with the scoreline of 21–19, 16–21, 21–9.
-It was his biggest ever individual title on tour and his first Super 1000 title.
+He started March by reaching the semi-finals of the German Open, where he lost to Ng Ka Long of Hong Kong in three tightly contested games.
+He then competed at the All England and won the crown, defeating Lin Dan in the final.
+It was his biggest-ever individual title on tour and his first Super 1000 title.
 In May, Shi was selected to represent the Chinese team in the Thomas Cup and he did not disappoint, winning the crucial men's singles tie against Kenta Nishimoto in the final, to help his team to a 3–1 victory over Japan.
-In July, he participated in his second World Championships and made it all the way to the final where he lost to Japan's Kento Momota, thus finishing with a silver medal, which is his best showing in the tournament thus far.
+In July, he participated in his second World Championships and made it to the final where he lost to Japan's Kento Momota, thus finishing with a silver medal, which is his best showing in the tournament thus far.
 In August, Shi participated in the Asian Games men's team event where China claimed the gold medal for a record sixth time after defeating Indonesia 3–1 in the final.
 In October, he reached his second French Open final but was defeated by Chen Long in two straight games.
 At the year-end tourney, Shi avenged his defeat at the World Championships by beating Kento Momota 21–12, 21–11 to win his first World Tour Final title.